csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **5.1.3 Embedded SQL**

-The SQL standard defines embeddings of SQL in a variety of programming lan- guages, such as C, C++, Cobol, Pascal, Java, PL/I, and Fortran.
+The SQL standard defines embeddings of SQL in a variety of programming languages, such as C, C++, Cobol, Pascal, Java, PL/I, and Fortran.
 A language in which SQL queries are embedded is referred to as a _host_ language, and the SQL structures permitted in the host language constitute _embedded_ SQL.

 Programs written in the host language can use the embedded SQL syntax to access and update data stored in a database.
 An embedded SQL program must be processed by a special preprocessor prior to compilation.
 The preprocessor replaces embedded SQL requests with host-language declarations and procedure calls that allow runtime execution of the database accesses.
 Then, the resulting program is compiled by the host-language compiler.
 This is the main distinction between embedded SQL and JDBC or ODBC.